 - Take your next left turn at the Wickaninnish Inn sign onto Lynn Road

 - Approximately 250 yards down Lynn Road, take the right fork onto Osprey Lane

 - Continue for 300 yards until you reach the Inn and Chesterman Beach

 Travel Alert for Drivers

-Please see the Government of BC website or the Kennedy Hill Project Facebook page for updates and advisories regarding construction delays on Highway 4 until end of Summer 2021.
+Please see the Government of BC website or the Kennedy Hill Project Facebook page for updates and advisories regarding construction closures on Highway 4 until end of Summer 2021.